gernotnikolaus/QGIS_Scripts/README.md

-Sure!
-Here's the GitHub documentation for the scripts you provided:

----

 # geoprocessing scripts

 This project contains scripts for loading raster layers, creating grids, and performing zonal statistics in QGIS.
 The results are saved as CSV files.